 The surname Breland was first found in Middlesex, where they held a family seat from ancient times.

-Important Dates for the Breland family
+Early History of the Breland family

 This web page shows only a small excerpt of our Breland research.
 Another 172 words (12 lines of text) covering the years 1273, 1281, 1311, and 1500 are included under the topic Early Breland History in all our PDF Extended History products and printed products wherever possible.